2024 Grant Focuses and Deadlines

 Education and Health & Human Services

-Education: This grant cycle is open.
+Education: This grant cycle is closed.
 Deadline to receive LOIs is Wednesday, June 12th, 2024.

-Health & Human Services: This grant cycle is open.
+Health & Human Services: This grant cycle is closed.
 Deadline to receive LOIs is Wednesday, June 12th, 2024.

-Health & Human Services: This grant cycle is open.
+Health & Human Services: This grant cycle is closed.
 Deadline to receive LOIs is Wednesday, June 12th, 2024.

 Education Focus: Deadline to receive LOIs is end of day Wednesday, June 12th, 2024.